Gambling disorder

 - get support for other members of your family who might also be impacted, such as children.

 By getting support for yourself, you will be in a better position to support the person in your life who is gambling.
-You will then be able to help them to make the changes they want to.
+You might find it helpful to get support from:

 - counselling sessions